polluxau/the-finals-linux-troubleshoot-guide/README.md

 Please use Proton experimental, experimental has all of the latest patches from valve for THE FINALS, do NOT use experimental (bleeding edge)

+## YOU ALSO NEED PROTON EAC RUNTIME TO BE INSTALLED IN YOUR STEAM
+LIBRARY!

 --------------------------------------